thingsiplay/fpath/README.md

 This script `fpath` was born, in a matter to simplify and speedup this process when needed.

+BTW, with recent optimizations it's already quite fast, even with thousands of files/paths as input.

 ## Installation

 This is a Python script.
 It is developed for Linux and has external library